-LR2: Development proposals within the BCA which include new leisure and recreation facilities will be supported in principle.
+LR2: Development proposals within the BCA which include new leisure and recreation facilities will be supported in principle where they are consistent with other proposals in this Plan.
 Where possible, facilities should be designed for multiple uses to ensure that facilities are viable and sustainable.
-Developers will be expected to work with providers of such facilities to develop proposals.
+Developers will be encouraged to work with providers of such facilities to develop proposals.

-Development within the BCA provides an opportunity for new leisure and recreational facilities to be provided on site or for contributions to be made to their provision as allowed for by policy INFRA5.
+Development within the BCA provides an opportunity for new leisure and recreational facilities to be provided on site or for financial contributions to be secured towards their provision.

-LR3: Proposals that result in the loss of existing community facilities will be resisted unless facilities of a similar size and quality are re-provided where proposals offer alternative benefits to the community in terms of access to space to assemble, worship, participate in educational activities and personal or civic celebrations.
+LR3: Proposals that result in the loss of existing community facilities will be resisted unless there is clear evidence that there is no need for the facility or unless a suitable alternative or facilities of a similar size and quality are re-provided where proposals offer alternative benefits to the community in terms of access to space to assemble, worship, participate in educational activities and personal or civic celebrations.